Given the recent change in the epidemiological situation, special emergency measures apply in the following territories:

 All the employees of businesses, organizations, or the public administration who engage in administrative tasks or office work must continue to perform such tasks through teleworking, in their private residence or the equivalent, except for employees whose presence is essential to the pursuit of the activities of the businesses, organizations, or the public administration.

-Educational childcare services (day care centres, childcare centres, and family childcare services) remain open.
-However, to limit contacts, families are advised to keep their children at home as far as possible and to first notify the childcare service.
+Educational childcare services (daycare centres, childcare centres and family childcare services) are open.
+However, to limit contacts, families are advised to keep their children at home whenever possible, after first notifying, the childcare service.

 Educational childcare services

 Educational childcare services remain open.
 Parents who are able to keep their child at home are encouraged to do so, if at all possible.

 In-person classes are allowed when the technical component cannot be completed remotely.